 The soles of these feel like pillows so perform well as running boots, and obviously walking, is a breeze.

-There has however been issues with people doing long marches and hikes in them and having the sole of the boot coming off.
+There have however been issues with people doing long marches and hikes in them and having the sole of the boot coming off.
 A few people have superglued it back on.

 The lightness of this boot is almost inspirational.
 It’s the reason why a lot of special forces and infantrymen fork out money on these things.
 They’re practically wings for running in military boots and despite that lightness, no sacrifice has been made to the durability of the shoe.
 If you plan on doing a lot of running, especially for special forces roles, or law enforcement work, Oakley’s, much like the Garmont’s are great running boots that offer great foot protection.

 The soles hold up great during long-term use and are great on any sort of road.
-They are not a waterproof shoe but they dry in an instant.
+They are not waterproof shoes but they dry in an instant.

 There’s not much bad to say with these shoes and rightly so, as soon as a problem happens Oakley generally responds with a fix to stock.

-If you’re a USMC provider you’re going to be a good shoemaker.
-These are the bees knees of hard army boots.
-They’re light, leather and durable as all hell.
-Anyone who I have ever spoken to that has worn these has said they are the best boot they have ever tried.
+If you’re a USMC provider, you’re going to be a good shoemaker.
+These are the bee’s knees of hard army boots.
+They’re light, leather, and durable as all hell.
+Anyone who I have ever spoken to that has worn these have said they are the best boot they have ever tried.